LoopKit/loopdocs/docs/index.md

 ### Search Then Post

 !!! danger ""
     It's really easy to panic if Loop fails to build or if you are having trouble using your Loop app, but take the time to do a quick search in these docs and in your favorite social media group before posting a question.
-You might get an answer immediately.n
+You might get an answer immediately.

     Please post your question in only one group on Facebook or under one stream on zulipchat - many mentors monitor more than one place.
 If you don't hear an answer in 24 hours, then try a different place